 4 Reasons to Buy Travel Insurance for Your Family Vacation

 - Ability to reimburse for replacement necessities purchased if your baggage is delayed.

 - Extra coverage for expensive medical care while traveling that may not be fully covered under your primary medical insurance.

 Trip Cancellation & Cancel for Any Reason Coverage

-- A child or parent becomes ill and cannot fly at time of departure
+- A child or parent becomes ill and cannot fly at the time of departure

 - The school schedule is extended due to inclement weather, overlapping your departure date

 - A death in the family unrelated to a pre-existing condition

 - A complication related to your pregnancy prohibits travel by order of your doctor

 Trip Cancellation and Cancel for Any Reason coverage are two of the most popular benefits used by travelers.
 Even if you aren’t taking a “dream vacation”, you still want to protect your trip cost.
-Every plan is different and will have varying list of covered reasons for standard trip cancellation insurance.
+Every plan is different and will have a varying list of covered reasons for standard trip cancellation insurance.

 If you are concerned that the reasons listed as covered reasons to cancel may not be enough, consider optional Cancel for Any Reason coverage when choosing a plan, if you are eligible.
-While standard trip cancellation for a covered reason can reimburse up to 100% of the trip cost, Cancel for Any Reason reimburses up to 75% of the trip cost for cancellation due to any reason at least two days prior to departure.
+Standard trip cancellation for a covered reason can reimburse up to 100% of the trip cost, Cancel for Any Reason reimburses up to 75% of the trip cost for cancellation due to any reason at least two days prior to departure.
+This benefit must be purchased within 7-21 days of your initial trip payment.

 Baggage Loss, Delay or Damage